fusioncharts/dev_centre_docs/getting-started/plain-javascript/install-using-plain-javascript.md

 > It is recommended that you copy the `js` folder from fusioncharts-suite-xt to your project's JavaScript folder.

-Installation of FusionCharts Suite XT involves copying and pasting the JavaScript files from the downloaded package into your project folder.
+Installation of FusionCharts Suite XT is simply copying and pasting the JavaScript files from the downloaded package into your project folder.

 After that, you can include the FusionCharts JavaScript library in your web applications and start building your charts, gauges, and maps.